Sun Myung Moon: Honorary degrees and other recognition

-Criticisms
+Criticism

-Moon's claim to be the Messiah and the Second Coming of Christ has been rejected by both Jewish and Christian scholars.
+Moon's claim to be the Messiah and the Second Coming of Christ has been rejected by most Jewish and Christian scholars.
 The Divine Principle was labeled as heretical by Protestant churches in South Korea, including Moon's own Presbyterian Church.
-In the United States it was rejected by ecumenical organizations as being non-Christian.
+In the United States, it was rejected by ecumenical organizations as being non-Christian.
 Protestant commentators have also criticized Moon's teachings as being contrary to the Protestant doctrine of salvation by faith alone.
 In their influential book The Kingdom of the Cults (first published in 1965), Walter Ralston Martin and Ravi K. Zacharias disagreed with the Divine Principle on the issues of the divinity of Christ, the virgin birth of Jesus, Moon's belief that Jesus should have married, the necessity of the crucifixion of Jesus, a literal resurrection of Jesus, as well as a literal second coming of Jesus.
 Commentators have criticized the Divine Principle for saying that the First World War, the Second World War, the Holocaust, and the Cold War served as indemnity conditions to prepare the world for the establishment of the Kingdom of God.
-In 2003, George D. Chryssides of the University of Wolverhampton criticized Moon for introducing doctrines which tended to divide the Christian church rather than uniting it, which was his stated purpose in founding the Unification movement (originally named the Holy Spirit Association for the Unification of World Christianity).
-In his 2009 autobiography Moon himself wrote that he did not originally intend on founding a separate denomination.

-During the Cold War, Moon was criticized by both the mainstream media and the alternative press for his anti-communist activism, which many said could lead to World War Three and a nuclear holocaust.
+During the Cold War, Moon was criticized by both the mainstream media and the alternative media for his anti-communist activism, which many said could lead to World War III and a nuclear holocaust.
 Moon's anti-communist activities received financial support from controversial Japanese millionaire and activist Ryōichi Sasakawa.
 In 1977, the Subcommittee on International Organizations of the Committee on International Relations of the United States House of Representatives, while investigating the Koreagate scandal, found that the South Korean National Intelligence Service (KCIA) had worked with the Unification Church to gain political influence within the United States, with some members working as volunteers in Congressional offices.
-Together, they founded the Korean Cultural Freedom Foundation, a nonprofit organization which undertook public diplomacy for the Republic of Korea.
+Together, they founded the Korean Cultural Freedom Foundation, a nonprofit organization that undertook public diplomacy for the Republic of Korea.
 The committee also investigated possible KCIA influence on Moon's campaign in support of Richard Nixon.

 After the dissolution of the Soviet Union in 1991, some American conservatives criticized Moon for his softening of his previous anti-communist stance.